 Cat6 cables are rated for:

 - 10Gb at shorter lengths (33 - 55m)

 These ratings are good up to the maximum distance which we will go over in just a moment.
 As you can see cat7 cables do a great job of giving you a boost in performance.
 Their 10GB's of data rate transmission packs a lot of punch and gives you the power to move a lot of data.

 What is the maximum distance you can run Cat6 and Cat7 cable?

 For a majority of the category cables you will find that the maximum distance according to TIA standards to run cable is 100m.
 This is no different here.
 Cat6 and cat7 cables have a recommended channel length of 100m or 328 feet.

 Performance at shorter distances?

 Have any more questions regarding this topic?
-Feel free to leave a comment below or contact us directly at email@example.com and one of our friendly staff members will be in touch.
+Feel free to leave a comment below or contact us directly at email@example.com and we'll be glad to help.